VSCodeVim/Vim/README.md

 # Vim

 Vim (aka.
 VSCodeVim) is a [Visual Studio Code](https://code.visualstudio.com/) extension that enables the power of the Vim keybinding experience within Visual Studio Code.
-This is a work-in-progress and contributions are welcomed and loved!
+This is a _work in progress_ and contributions are welcomed and loved!

 ![Screenshot](images/screen.png)